LidiaKovac/LidiaKovac/README.md

 For the MVP, it will be based on the OpenAI API, but in the future we are aiming at expanding and building a proprietary algorithm.

   <hr/>

-Here is a list of things I am interested in.
-Keep in mind these are only topics I want to know more about, I might or might not deep dive in these.

-- Python, AI, Machine Learning, especially around humanities (poetry, translation, art)

-- Game Development

-- Some kind of desktop apps (like Electron)

-- IOT, Raspeberry Pi and Arduino
+--->

 ### 🏋️‍♀️ In my free time...

 In my free time I do musical performances, dance and, when time is on my side, I play videogames.

-I am currently enrolled in university for a bachelor in modern languages and cultures, which will be followed by a Digital Humanities master and, why not, a Digital Humanities doctorate.
+I am currently enrolled in university for a bachelor in modern languages and cultures, which will be followed by a Digital Humanities master dagree.

 ---